phillm4/ISS_uNLC/README.md

 uNLC should be ready to use.

 ### Usage Instructions
 All operations are handled by *iss\_main.py*.
-As previously indicated, this is the main program to run the uNLC algorithm and is a wrapper around Pathak's nlc algorithm.
+This is the main program to run the uNLC algorithm and is a wrapper around Pathak's nlc algorithm.
 It is inspired by the NLC library's *run\_full.py* and *nlc.py*.
 The function can be executed from the command line and excepts a variety of arguments.
 In general, *iss\_main.py* requires an input corresponding to the path of either an image directory, a directory containing subfolders with images, or a video.
 Additional arguments include the ability to adjust the output directory and a frame gap.
 Use `-h` to view the arguments.

 ```
 $ cd ISS_uNLC/